2025 Pacific hurricane season: Hurricane Lorena

 On September 1, shower and thunderstorm activity associated with a tropical wave close to the coast of southwestern Mexico started to become better organized.
 The disturbance continued to become better organized, and was designated Tropical Depression TwelveE that evening.
 Overnight, the organization of the system's small core improved, and it intensified into Tropical Storm Lorena the following morning.
 This trend continued, and on the morning of September 3, Lorena intensified into a Category 1 hurricane.
 Late that day, the system attained maximum sustained winds of 75 kn about 210 mi west of Cabo San Lucas, Baja California Sur.
 By the following morning, however, the system had entered a less favorable environment of cooler waters and increasing windshear.
 As a result, it weakened to tropical storm strength.
 Weakening continued, and the storm degenerated into a remnant low early on September 5, offshore of Baja California Sur.
+The remnant low dissipated two days later.

 Persistent rains in Sonora resulted in small stream and coastal flooding.
 Heavy rainfall resulting in flooding was also reported in Baja California Sur.
 A total of 113 mm (4.45 in) of rain fell in San José del Cabo, Baja California Sur.
 A man drowned in Tepic, Nayarit, as a result of urban flooding.
-In Sinaloa, a fisherman drowned after rough seas from Lorena caused his boat to capsize.
-Despite the flooding, no significant damage was reported.
+Lorena's remnants fueled thunderstorms over Arizona, New Mexico, California, and Texas.
+Strong winds damaged several structures and heavy rainfall flooded several roads.
+Damage throughout the states totaled to US$1.81 million.